MSX-DOS: Development history

 ASCII was having problems getting MSX-DOS working on the actual MSX machine.
-They had not provided an actual MSX machine to Paterson, and instead flew him to Tokyo on 28 January 1984 to help them.
-It turned out that ASCII had been modifying the code without telling Paterson, so they were not working from the same code base.
+They had not provided an actual MSX machine to Paterson, and instead flew him to Tokyo on January 28, 1984, to help them.
+It turned out that ASCII had been modifying the code without telling Paterson, so they were not working from the same codebase.
 Paterson spent three days in Tokyo figuring out the problems and came back to Seattle.

 Chris Larson from Microsoft and Jay Suzuki visited Paterson in Seattle at the end of February and early March 1984.
 They brought an MSX machine with an in-circuit emulator (ICE) for debugging.
-They got everything working and on 23 April 1984, Microsoft accepted delivery and made the final payment for MSX-DOS to Paterson.
+They got everything working and on April 23, 1984, Microsoft accepted delivery and made the final payment for MSX-DOS to Paterson.

 At the time MSX-DOS was written, there was only one popular disk operating system for 8-bit Intel 8080 compatible microprocessors, which was Digital Research's CP/M-80 system.
 It was also often used with Z80 systems, because the Z80 used an extended 8080 architecture.
 Microsoft's own disk operating system was also inspired by CP/M.

 To be able to run (slightly modified) CP/M software Microsoft decided to implement functionality similar to major parts of the CP/M BIOS, routines that CP/M systems used to do specific disk operating tasks, such as opening files, etc. Instead of basing the command processor on CP/M's CCP, which was known for some user unfriendliness, a command line interpreter (COMMAND.COM) based on its MS-DOS counterpart was used.
 Microsoft also chose its own FAT12 file system over CP/M's filing methods.
 This ensured that MSX-DOS floppies could be used on an MS-DOS machine, and that only one single formatting and filing system would be used.
 This was an important decision, because CP/M disks were often not interchangeable between machines, incompatible disk formatting schemes being a factor in this.

 Microsoft also added a standard set of disk commands to MSX-DOS that were compatible with MS-DOS but not with CP/M. Finally they converted their pipelining system from MS-DOS to MSX-DOS.
 The resulting DOS was a system that was much user-friendlier than CP/M, but was (in principle) compatible with major CP/M software packages such as WordStar, Turbo Pascal and the "M80" assembler and "L80" linker.